carlsantiago/portfolio/README.md

 ## Professional Portfolio

-Our second homework for this bootcamp.
-This is to showcase what I've learnt in the first two week of the bootcamp.
+Our second homework for the coding bootcamp.
+This is to showcase what I've learnt in the first two weeks of the bootcamp.

 ## That tasks include